SomeWeekendReading/someweekendreading.github.io/_posts/2022-09-23-topol-variants.md

 COVID-19 Data Tracker. <sup id="fn1a">[[1]](#fn1)</sup>  We're looking at the variants of concern (VoC's) as of the first week of 2022-Sep, reproduced here.

 Now, there's a lot to say about these data.
-However, for me (and apparently for Topol) is the recent change in proportions of infections by the various variants:
+However, for me (and apparently for Topol) the important bit is the recent change in proportions of infections by the various variants:
 - When you look back at mid-summer in the US, the main variants were Omicron/BA.4 and Omicron/BA.5.
 Really, mostly BA.5 &ndash; probably the variant that we caught here at